PORTABLE DIGITAL ULTRASOUND

 Ultrasound is a highly effective imaging modality.
 An ultrasound procedure produces images of any part of the body that is a gas-filled structure or is not covered by bone.
 This is a non-invasive, painless technique which does not emit ionization radiation.
-We use the newest portable ultrasound equipment manufactured by Sonosite.
+We use the newest portable ultrasound equipment manufactured by Alpinion.
 This allows our Sonographers to perform all studies in the comfort of the patient’s room, the types of ultrasound we provide are Abdominal, Ob/Gyn, small parts, echocardiograms and vascular studies.

 Images can be viewed online, provided on CD-ROM, or hard copy printed for referring physician review.